The Kabul Assignment

 The second night, there were fewer people.

-I let him move past me, then moved up behind him.
-Closing the distance.
-Three meters.
-Two meters.
+I let him move past me, then closed the distance.
+Three metres.
+Two metres.

 My hand found the dagger beneath my perahan tunban.
-The familiar weight.
 The lanyard tight around my wrist.
-In one movement I thrust the dagger into the side of his head, just behind and above the temple.
+In one movement I thrust the blade into the side of his head, just behind and above the temple.
 The triangular blade found its target.
 I felt the initial resistance, then the sudden give as it penetrated.
 I pushed forward, then pulled back, cutting through critical tissue.

 I shoved him sideways into the drainage ditch.
 His body hit the concrete side and tumbled into the darkness below.
 A splash.
-Then silence.
+Then nothing from the street around me.
+No shouts.
+No change in the rhythm of the evening.
+The vendor was still calling out.
+The smoke still drifted.
+The city continued as if nothing had happened.

 I kept walking, maintaining the same pace.
 Just another man heading home after a long day.

-I turned left at the end of the street, then right, then left again, moving deeper into the shadows of the residential areas.
+I turned left at the end of the street, then right, then left again, moving deeper into the residential areas.
 I found a dark corner—a small alley between buildings—and waited.
 Concealed.
 Watching for anyone who might have followed me.

 Nothing.
 Just the normal sounds of the city at night.